 William Bacon

-William Bacon's (1803-1879) Parental Influences was published originally by Miller, Orton & Mulligan in 1856.
-Bacon, as clergyman, believed many parents needed a work that would assist them with instilling Christian morals and virtues into their children.
-The author considered this a more comprehensive view on the subject than had been previously been given to the public.
-He felt that those who had read some of the other books might profit from the conciseness of his own work.
-It might give them new knowledge on the subject, and it might bring to mind, and more fully enforce, what they have learned already.
-The original edition elicited many warm recommendations from colleagues, such as from the Theological Seminaries of New Albany and Auburn.
-The work received comments as: "judiciously and ably handled", "eminently practical", "full of sound and important ideas", "valuable and timely and plainspoken instruction".
+William Bacon (1803-1879) was a 19th century writer, educator, and pastor who specialized in topics related to family life.
+His main work, Parental Influences, was published originally by Miller, Orton & Mulligan.
+Bacon, as a clergyman, believed many parents needed a work that would assist them with the task of instilling Christian morals and virtues in their children.
+The influential author considered his work on the subject to possess a more comprehensive view than other similar publications previously presented to the public.
+Bacon felt that those who had read some of the other parental literature might also profit from the concise but original perspective of his own work; it might give them a deeper understanding of the parent's role in family life, and it might bring to mind and reinforce those positive concepts which they have learned already.
+The original edition elicited many warm recommendations from colleagues, such as from the Theological Seminaries of New Albany and Auburn, who commented that the work was: "judiciously and ably handled", "eminently practical", "full of sound and important ideas", "valuable and timely and plainspoken instruction".

 Books by William Bacon Published in a New Edition: